Tony Martin (American singer): Life and career

 Martin joined the United States Navy in 1942 as a chief specialist, the equivalent of a chief petty officer.
-He was dismissed from the service that year for "unfitness" after he testified at the court martial of a Naval procurement officer.
+He was dismissed from the service that year for "unfitness" after he testified at the court-martial of a Naval procurement officer.
 He enlisted as a specialist after the officer twice failed to obtain a commission for him.
 Martin said that he had given the officer an auto worth $950 to "facilitate" his enlistment.
 At the time of his dismissal, the Navy said that removal for unfitness was not equivalent to a dishonorable discharge and "does not carry degradation."

 After leaving the Navy, Martin asked his local draft board for immediate induction into the service.
 He was drafted into the Army and assigned to the United States Army Air Forces.
 He was assigned to Capt.
-Glenn Miller's band at the request of Miller, who considered him the best singer in the armed services.
+Glenn Miller's band, at the request of Miller, who considered him the best singer in the armed services.
 Martin later said he felt as though he had "stumbled into heaven through the side door."
 Martin was later promoted to technical sergeant in the Air Transport Command and stationed in India, where Brig.
 Gen. William H. Tunner, commanding the Hump Airlift, put him to work as an entertainer, forming a troupe of amateur talent from the command and taking it around the various bases to perform.

 After the war, Martin signed with Mercury Records, then a small independent label run out of Chicago, Illinois.
 He cut 25 records in 1946 and 1947 for Mercury, including a 1946 recording of "To Each His Own," which became a million-seller.
 It was awarded a gold disc by the RIAA.
 This prompted RCA Victor to offer him a record contract, which he signed in 1947 after satisfying his contract obligations to Mercury.

 He continued to appear in film musicals during the 1940s and 1950s.
-His rendition of "Lover Come Back to Me" with Joan Weldon in Deep in My Heart – based on the music of Sigmund Romberg and starring José Ferrer - was one of the highlights of that film.
+His rendition of "Lover Come Back to Me" with Joan Weldon in Deep in My Heart – based on the life of Sigmund Romberg and starring José Ferrer - was one of the highlights of that film.
 He also starred as Gaylord Ravenal in the Show Boat segment from the 1946 film Till the Clouds Roll By.

-In 1958, he became the highest paid performer in Las Vegas, signing a five-year deal at the Desert Inn, earning $25,000 a week.
+In 1958, he became the highest-paid performer in Las Vegas, signing a five-year deal at the Desert Inn, earning $25,000 a week.

 In an unlikely pairing, Martin recorded for the Motown Records label in the mid-1960s, scoring a minor hit with the record "Talkin' To Your Picture".

 In the 1970s, Martin was a television spokesperson for the Lady Brevoni brand of pantyhose sold in supermarkets.